karkman/MMB-901_Metagenomics/Practicals/README.md

 And again you can monitor the jobs with the same way as spades batch job.

 Taxonomic profiling doesn't take that long, approx 30 min per sample, but as they run in parallel, it will not take n x 30 min, but a lot less depending on the queue.
-While you wait, you can log in to Puhti web interface at [www.puhti.csc.fi](http://www.puhti.csc.fi) and open a Rstudio session.
-We will analyse the results in R using a few packages for microbiome data analysis.
+While you wait, you can log in to Puhti web interface at [www.puhti.csc.fi](http://www.puhti.csc.fi) and open a Rstudio session (use the default options).
+We will analyse the results in R using few packages for microbiome data analysis.

 But before we can read in the data to R, we need to combine the individual metaphlan outputs and extract the species level annotations from there.